wuegaki/wuegaki.github.io/index.md

 # What I do.

 I am a researcher of **formal semantics and pragmatics**.
-This means that I study how humans draw various inferences from conversations in a natural language, and try to understand systems governing such human behaviors using theoretical tools made available by **linguistics**, **logic** and **cognitive science**.
+That is, I study how humans draw various inferences from conversations in natural languages, and I try to understand systems governing such human behaviors using theoretical tools made available by **linguistics**, **logic** and **cognitive science**.

 Specifically, I am interested in the **relationship between word meanings and grammatical rules**.
 My PhD dissertation *[Interpreting questions under attitudes](http://hdl.handle.net/1721.1/99318)* addresses a family of puzzles concerning how the meanings of the so-called propositional attitude verbs (such as *believe*, *know*, *surprise* and *wonder*) are related to the types of complement clauses they can combine with (for example, whether the verb can combine with a question or not).